-In his book Extra Virginity: The Sublime and Scandalous World of Olive Oil, author Tom Mueller claims that much of the olive oil sold in the U.S. as "extra-virgin" is really adulterated in some way and lacks the health and the taste benefits of real “extra virgin” olive oil.
+In his book Extra Virginity: The Sublime and Scandalous World of Olive Oil, author Tom Mueller claims that much of the olive oil sold in the U.S. as "extra-virgin" is really adulterated in some way and lacks the health and the taste benefits of real “extra-virgin” olive oil.

 So what can you believe, and what's hype?
 Here are answers.

 Olive oils are graded based on their extraction process and on the acidity of the pressed oil, says Timothy Harlan, MD, assistant professor of clinical medicine at Tulane University and the author of Just Tell Me What To Eat!

-True extra virgin olive oil -- or "EVOO" as TV's Rachael Ray calls it -- is extracted from olives using only pressure, a process known as cold pressing.
-"Extra virgin olive oil has just 1% acid.
-It is the oil that comes from the first pressing of the olives, and is considered the finest, having the freshest, fruitiest flavor," Harlan says.
-"Virgin olive oil also comes from the first pressing, and has about 3% acid."
+True extra-virgin olive oil (EVOO) is extracted from olives using only pressure, a process known as cold pressing.
+"Extra-virgin olive oil has just 1% acid.
+It’s the oil that comes from the first pressing of the olives, and is considered the finest, having the freshest, fruitiest flavor," Harlan says.
+Virgin olive oil also comes from the first pressing, and has about 3% acid."

-Fino: a blend of extra virgin and virgin oil
+Fino: a blend of extra-virgin and virgin oil

-Light: an oil that has been filtered to remove much of the sediment ("Light," in this case, has nothing to do with fat or calories.
+Light: an oil that has been filtered to remove much of the sediment. ("Light," in this case, has nothing to do with fat or calories.
 It only refers to color.)

-- Pure: a combination of refined virgin and extra virgin oils
+Pure: a combination of refined virgin and extra-virgin oils

-What’s more, Mercurio adds, if the label says "Packaged in [name of a country]" (such as Spain or Greece), then more than likely the oil wasn’t grown in that country, just bottled there to give it more cachet.
+What’s more, Mercurio adds, if the label says "Packaged in [name of a country]" (such as Spain or Greece), it’s more than likely that the oil wasn’t grown in that country, just bottled there to give it more cachet.
 And if there’s no harvest date on the label, you run the risk of purchasing an old, possibly rancid oil.
 True EVOO has a shelf life of only 18-24 months.